getsentry/sentry-docs/src/collections/_documentation/performance/getting-started/python.md

-## Getting Started with Performance for Python
+To get started with performance monitoring using Sentry's Python SDK, first install the `@sentry/apm` package:

 ```
 import sentry_sdk